ClaudioKorb/Client-Server-Simple/README.md

 # Client-Server-Simple
-Simple client-server program in C
+Simple client-server program in C using sockets